Bortrex/product_store/README.md

 # Product store
-Project created for fun. it presents the interface of a store with all the management behind.
+Project created for fun in Visual FoxPro. it presents the interface of a store with all the management behind.

 ## Author